w314/notes/javaNotes/javaBasics.md

 Strings.

 - are not a primitive data type but a reference type
-- a string variable holds a reference to an object created from the String class, not the value of the string itself
+- holds a reference to an object created from the String class, not the value of the string itself
-- Strings are immutable, constant objectsm, this is accomplished by having internal, private and final fields and not implementing any "setter" methods which would alter the state of those fields.
+- Strings are `immutable`, constant objectsm, this is accomplished by having internal, private and final fields and not implementing any "setter" methods which would alter the state of those fields.
 - Because Strings are immutable, all of the methods in the String class return a new String - the original is not modified.
 - When Strings are created they are placed in a special location within the `heap` called the `String Pool`.
 - When String literals are created, if there is an existing String that matches in the String Pool, the reference variable will point to the existing value.